nickmilie/starling/README.md

  Spring Security

 Users:

- john
+ john Employee
  fun123

  mary MANAGER
  fun123

  susan ADMIN
  fun123

- New user by default will have Employee Role
+ New user by default will have an Employee Role